MauAlvarado43/uhc_plugin/README.md

 # UHC — Minecraft Plugin

 This repository contains the UHC (Ultra Hardcore) plugin for Minecraft developed in Java (Maven).
-The plugin provides basic functionality to run UHC matches on a Spigot/Paper server.
+The plugin provides basic functionality to run UHC matches on a Paper server.

 ## Project structure